skottydeveloper/C/README.md

 This repository is a portfolio of code for the C programming language.
 It consists of projects I have completed, during uni and in my own time, while learning C.

 ## Mini Projects
-Consists of basic, miniature projects that demonstrate my knowledge in each feature of C programming language.
+Consists of basic, miniature projects that demonstrate my knowledge in each feature of the C programming language.
 For example, one project will demonstrate the application of knowledge in pointers and structures, while another will demonstrate the application of knowledge in switch statements.

 ## Complete Projects
 ### Payroll Management System